-They say death and taxes are the only certainties in life, but I’ve got one more to add to the list: Constipation.
+They say death and taxes are the only certainties in life, but I’ve got one more to add to the list: constipation.
 It’s uncomfortable at best, and can become downright debilitating.
-So every once in a while, you’ve gotta turn to foods that make you poop immediately.
+So every once in a while, you’ve gotta turn to foods that help you poop.
+(Glamourous, I know.)

 “Constipation” is a sort of catch-all term for a few different phenomena.
 “Stools may be too hard or too small, difficult to pass, or infrequent—fewer than three times per week,” says Brooklyn-based gastroenterologist Niket Sonpal, MD.
 “People with constipation may also notice a frequent need to strain and a sense that the bowels are not empty.”
 There are a number of different causes for constipation, he says, including diet (specifically, a lack of fiber or healthy fats), lack of exercise, stress, and dehydration are some of the most common.
 What’s “normal” for BMs varies, but in general if you aren’t pooping at least every three days, you’re probably constipated.

-But as Brigitte Zeitlin, MPH, RD, CDN points out, if you eating something and it makes you go immediately, it could be a sign that you’re allergic or sensitive to what you ate, or that something was bad.
+But as Brigitte Zeitlin, MPH, RD, points out, if you eating something and it makes you go immediately, it could be a sign that you’re allergic or sensitive to what you ate, or that something was bad.
 So while you want to load up on foods that will move your system, you don’t want anything that’s going to make it happen too quickly.
-With that in mind, here are seven different foods that will…ahem, help get the party started.
+With that in mind, here are 10 different foods that help you poop to…ahem, get the party started.

 For more intel on foods that make you poop, check out this video: